GaetanLepage/phd-manuscript/sections/5_rl/2_problem/0_index.typ

 Its main benefit compared to a Gaussian distribution is having a finite support that naturally fits bounded action spaces.
 They also found the Beta distribution to outperform the Gaussian one.

-In conclusion, the simple discrete formulation of the sound-driven navigation problem can be generalized to better represent real-world robotic scenarios.
+In conclusion, the simple discrete formulation of the sound-driven navigation problem can be generalized to represent real-world robotic scenarios better.